Pittsburgh Ballet Theatre: History

 During the 1990s, Patricia Wilde commissioned a total of 32 works.
 In 1991, Development Director Steven Libman was promoted to Managing Director and PBT completed a $1.5 million stabilization campaign.
 In 1993, the Pittsburgh Ballet Theatre launched a $18 million Campaign for Permanence to expand their endowment and improve facilities.
 The studios were renovated with the help of a $1.3M grant from the PA State Legislature.
 The company also premiered a new story ballet, The Mighty Casey, choreographed by Lisa DeRibere.
 In 1997, Terrence Orr was hired as Artistic Director.
 A former ABT principal dancer, Orr had visited the Company in the 80's to set Rodeo and other works from the ABT repertory.

 In 2000, Orr, in conjunction with Libman, began a series of commissions for contemporary ballets inspired by American music, including artists such as: Ray Brown, Stanley Turrentine, Lena Horne, Billy Strayhorn, Sting, Bruce Springsteen and Paul Simon.
 In 2002, Orr premiered his Pittsburgh-inspired production of The Nutcracker.
 In 2003, the company's endowment reached $9.4 million and in June 2004 Steven Libman stepped down as Managing Director.
 In 2006, Harris N. Ferris was named executive director and the Pittsburgh Ballet Theatre began a fundraising campaign to restore the ballet orchestra.

 In June 2020 Orr retired as Artistic Director.
 Susan Jaffee, former ABT Ballet Master, assumed the role of Artistic Director in 2020 and resigned in December 2022 to become the Artistic Director of American Ballet Theatre.
 Harris Ferris resigned as Executive Director in June 2022 after a 15 year tenure.
 In March 2023 Adam W. McKinney was appointed Artistic Director.

 Pittsburgh Ballet Theatre School

 The Pittsburgh Ballet Theatre established its school in 1979 with class offerings for beginning, intermediate and advanced dancers.
 It launched its Intensive Summer Program in 1980.

-PBT School enrolls more than 1,000 students annually across its Children's, Student, Pre-professional and Community divisions.
-The Pre-professional Division, includes both part-time and full-time high school programs.
+PBT School enrolls more than 1,000 students annually across its Children's, Student, Pre-professional divisions.
+The Pre-professional Division includes both part-time and full-time high school programs.
 The Graduate Program provides advanced training to high school graduates who are preparing to audition for professional positions.

-The school presents two student productions each spring: Pre-Professional Showcases at Point Park University's George Rowland White Performance Studio and Spring Performance, which features 200+ dancers of the Student and Pre-professional divisions onstage at the Byham Theater in downtown Pittsburgh.
+The school presents four student productions each spring at Point Park University's PNC Theatre.
+The Spring Performances feature 200+ dancers of the Student and Pre-Professional divisions onstage.
 Students can also audition for and perform in PBT's main-stage productions.